 If the MeasConfig IE is included in the CU to DU RRC Information IE in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall deduce that changes to the measurements’ configuration need to be applied.
 The gNB-DU shall take the received info, e.g. the measObjectToAddModList IE, and/or the measObjectToRemoveList IE into account, when generating measurement gap and when deciding if a measurement gap is needed or not.

+If Gap Type is included in the UE CONTEXT MODIFICATION REQUEST message, gNB-DU shall generate the measurement gaps based on the received gap type.